frictionlessdata/datapackage/content/docs/specifications/data-package.md

   "roles": ["creator"]
 }]
 ```

-- `title`: name of the contributor.
-- `givenName`: name a person has been given, if the contributor is a person.
-- `familyName`: familial name that a person inherits, if the contributor is a person.
-- `path`: a fully qualified http URL pointing to a relevant location online for the contributor
-- `email`: An email address
-- `roles`: an array of strings describing the roles of the contributor.
-A role is `RECOMMENDED` to follow an established vocabulary, such as [DataCite Metadata Schema's contributorRole](https://support.datacite.org/docs/datacite-metadata-schema-v44-recommended-and-optional-properties#7a-contributortype) or [CreDIT](https://credit.niso.org/).
-Useful roles to indicate are: `creator`, `contact`, `rightsHolder`, and `dataCurator`.
-- `organization`: a string describing the organization this contributor is affiliated to.

 Use of the `creator` role does not imply that that person was the original creator of the data in the data package - merely that they created and/or maintain the data package.
 It is common for data packages to "package" up data from elsewhere.
 The original origin of the data can be indicated with the `sources` property - see above.